AaronCHH/B_MATLAB/The Elements of MATLAB Style/Ch3_Naming.md

 ---
 ## Variables and Parameters
+> Variable names should be easily remembered by the programmer and have a suggestive value for readers; that is, they should help us recognize the meanings of the variables.
+They should also be consistent with the names of similar variables.

 ### 39. Avoid Ambiguous or Vague Names
 A good name distinguishes one variable from another.